adunning/dissertation/4-reading-alexander.md

 5. De asello.
 6. De Rana.

 The work ends with a space until the end of the page (fifteen lines).
-It has already been discussed in more detail in the context of the Avianus tradition [@bisanti:2010novus; @bisanti:2002novus].
+Bisanti discusses it in more detail in the context of the Avianus tradition [@bisanti:2010novus; @bisanti:2002novus].

 ### Other verses by Alexander Neckam